Autodesk-Forge/Data_Exchange_Samples/3.ExploreDataAndRelationships/README.md

                 "revision": ""
 }}}}}},},
 ```

-As we can see from components of this asset, it corresponds to the `Roof` node in the "Model Browser" from our model.
+As you can see from components of this asset, it corresponds to the `Roof` node in the "Model Browser" from our model.

-Having this asset as a start, we find that it is related to another asset through `autodesk.design:relationship.reference-1.0.0` relationship type, which turn to be a also a `autodesk.design:assets.group-1.0.0` type asset, with the following structure:
+Having this asset as a start, you can see that it's related to another asset through `autodesk.design:relationship.reference-1.0.0` relationship type, which also turns out to be an `autodesk.design:assets.group-1.0.0` type asset with the following structure:

 ```json
 {